Brigadier (Retd) Nick Baveystock DL

 He holds an MSc in Voluntary Sector Management from Cass Business School, City University.

 Victoria Pomery has worked in the arts all her life.
 In 2002 she was appointed as the founding Director of Turner Contemporary to develop an arts organisation in Margate as part of a strategy of cultural-led regeneration.
 Since opening in 2011, Turner Contemporary has welcomed more than 3.5million visits.
 Victoria is responsible for the artistic and strategic vision of the organisation.
 In 2012, Victoria was awarded an OBE for services to the arts.
 Victoria is Vice-Chair of the Cultural Transformation Board in Kent and a Kent Ambassador.

 A qualified Chartered Accountant with over 20 years experience, initially in audit practice, and then across a range of sectors including the food industry, construction and manufacturing, most recently in Finance Director roles.
-Catherine is currently working for a print group as their Chief Strategy Officer.
+Catherine is currently working for CPI (a print group) as their group CFO.
 Catherine has previously been a Trustee of ellenor (hospice care) in Gravesend, where she also chaired the Finance & Investment Committee.

 CEO of Kent based charity with over 20 years’ experience in the sector.
 Gurvinder works extensively across Kent in partnership with both voluntary and statutory sectors to promote community cohesion and to eliminate discrimination.
 He has a breadth of knowledge around developing innovative events for diverse communities, leading on community issues, and providing support to those in need.